The Perfect Storm 2025

 Understanding these perspectives is critical for shaping policies, programmes, and initiatives that genuinely address the needs of girls.
 The findings underscore the importance of early, sustained support for self-esteem, mental health, and gender equality.
 By providing robust, data-driven insights, this research equips educators, community organisations, and policymakers with a clear mandate for action.
 More than just a dataset, it is a call to ensure that the voices of young people are not only heard but acted upon in shaping a more supportive and equitable Ireland.

-Read the full report below, and get in touch at [email protected] if you’d like to find out more…
+We are currently in the process of developing the research survey for 2026.
+Get in touch at info@shona.ie if you’d like to find out more…